How to Dissolve an Ohio Corporation

 How do you dissolve an Ohio Corporation?

-To dissolve your corporation in Ohio, you must provide the completed Certificate of Dissolution by Shareholders, Directors, or Incorporators form (561) to the Secretary of State by mail or in person.
+To dissolve your corporation in Ohio, you must provide the completed Certificate of Dissolution by Shareholders, Directors, or Incorporators form (561) to Ohio’s Secretary of State (SOS) by mail or in person.
 The certificate itself is not too complicated and instructions are included at the end of Form 561.
 But dissolution does require several steps.
-Those steps are detailed below…
+Those steps are detailed below:

 The Ohio Secretary of State does not require original signatures on the certificate.
 Include a check for fees payable to “Secretary of State.”